harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments.md

 ### Private repo artifact

-In some cases, your Kubernetes cluster might not have the permissions needed to access a private repo (GCR, etc).
-For these cases, you use the expression `<+artifacts.primary.imagePullSecret>` in the Values file and reference it in the Secret and Deployment objects in your manifest.
+In some cases, your Kubernetes cluster might not have the permissions needed to access a private repository (GCR, etc).
+For these cases, you use the expression, `<+artifacts.primary.imagePullSecret>` in the Values file and reference it in the Secret and Deployment objects in your manifest.
 This key will import the credentials from the Docker credentials file in the artifact.
 [Example Manifests](#example-manifests)